-Students may apply for readmission to The King's College if they have taken an unofficial leave of absence from the College; if they were granted an official leave of absence from the College but failed to return to a matriculated status after the course of one semester; or if they were academically suspended and wish to continue their studies at the College.
+Students must apply for readmission to The King's College if they have taken an unofficial leave of absence from the College; if they were granted an official leave of absence from the College but failed to return to a matriculated status after the course of one semester; or if they were academically suspended and wish to continue their studies at the College.
+Please see the "Leave of Absence" section under Financial Aid for more information about financial aid for students seeking re-admission.

-To be readmitted, a student must complete an "Application for Readmission," available on the College website.
+To be readmitted, a student must complete an "Application for Readmission to Degree Status," available on The King's College website.
 If it has been five or more years since the student last attended, the student may be required to supply test scores, high school transcripts, or other parts of an initial application.
 For students who left the College in Good Standing, Admissions will either approve or deny readmission applications and will inform the student.
 Readmitted students are subject to the academic requirements and policies in effect at the time of their return to the College.

 For students wishing to be readmitted after a period of Academic Suspension, the application must be accompanied by a letter, addressed to the Office of Academic Affairs, in which the student presents his or her reasons for seeking to return to the College, and any evidence that supports the student's claim that he or she will, if readmitted, meet the College's academic requirements.
 Such evidence should include an official transcript of courses taken during the student's period of suspension.
-A student who is readmitted after a suspension will be accepted conditionally and placed on Academic Probation.
-The conditions for readmission require that the student take a full course load and pass every course.
+A student who is readmitted after an academic suspension will be accepted conditionally and placed on Academic Probation.
 Other conditions may also be required at the discretion of the Student Affairs Committee.